Biology & Physiology

 Biology & physiology from top to toe

 Southern Cassowaries can grow as large and heavy as humans!
-Adult Cassowaries are typically between 1.5-1.8 metres tall and can weigh up to 70 kilograms.
-Adult females are larger and more brightly coloured than males, which have a drooping tail.
+Adult Cassowaries are typically between 1.5-1.8 metres tall and females can weigh up to 70 kilograms.
+Adult females are larger than males (males rarely exceed 50 kilograms), and males have a slightly drooping tail.

-Each casque is unique.
+Each casque is unique often showing signs of permanent damage from accidents and injuries.
 Absent in Cassowary chicks, the casque begins growing in juveniles when their plumage changes from striped to brown.
 The casque is pliable and has a bony or calcified frame covered in keratin, the same protein found in horse hoofs, reptile scales, bird beaks, claws and feathers; and human hair and nails.

 Cassowaries communicate with each other through a range of hissing, rumbling, coughing and booming noises.
 The main purposes of these noises are (probably) to: attract and court a mate during the breeding season; warn other Cassowaries of their presence; and assist communication between fathers and chicks.
 (Like most young birds, Cassowary chicks ‘chirp’ or ‘whistle’ to communicate with their parents).